marcglasberg/i18n_extension/README.md

 ## Using `Locale.asLocale` extension

-If you don't want to deal with the quirks of `Locale` objects, you can create them from string language tags with `asLocale` extension provided by the `i18n_extension` package.
+If you don’t want to deal with the quirks of `Locale` objects, you can create them from string language tags with `asLocale` extension provided by the `i18n_extension` package.
 For example: